Rob Wiethoff: Career

 After his work on Red Dead Redemption in May 2010, Wiethoff moved back to Seymour to focus on his family; he started working at an industrial supplies company.
 About a month after moving back, he was asked to return for the downloadable content Undead Nightmare (2010), which was recorded in New York City, instead of Los Angeles.
 In November 2010, Wiethoff began working for Bob Poynter GM as part of the sales team.
 He soon got hired in construction, which allowed him to spend time with his family.
 Wiethoff voiced Lazarus in the interactive radio drama Codename Cygnus in September 2013.

 In 2014, Rockstar Games asked Wiethoff to return for another game: Red Dead Redemption 2 (2018), a prequel to Red Dead Redemption.
 He was told that he would be required for about a year; he used all of his annual leave and sick leave from his job to work on the game.
 When he was eventually denied permission to take more leave, he quit his job and started working construction jobs for his brother-in-law during filming breaks.
 Wiethoff spent almost four years on the game, as his role was expanded to become a playable character like the first game.
 Wiethoff looked to his own life when returning to the character; he always looked up to his older sister's male friends for approval in the same way that John looks up to the rest of the gang for validation.
 He also took inspiration from the "pretty tough dudes" in his home town for John's personality.

 After the game's release, Wiethoff turned his chicken coop into a home office filled with art and gifts he has received from fans, several of which he has garnered from the conventions that he attends.
+Wiethoff starred in an undisclosed voice role in the film Lulu and the Electric Dreamboat (2024).
+In 2024, he started an OnlyFans account to document himself working out to "get ripped".

 Personal life

 Wiethoff married Tayler Nicole Pitchford on June 10, 2011.
 They met in Los Angeles—where Tayler grew up—during development of Red Dead Redemption.
-Once the game was released, the couple moved to Seymour to start a family.
-Their twin boys were born on October 28, 2011; they were born prematurely at approximately 28 weeks, which led to them requiring extensive medical attention following their birth; they spent about seven weeks in a neonatal intensive care unit.
+After the game's release in May 2010, the couple moved to Seymour to start a family.
+Their twin boys were born on October 28, 2011.
+They were born prematurely at approximately 28 weeks, which led to them requiring extensive medical attention following their birth; they spent about seven weeks in a neonatal intensive care unit.